ArmonGo/UncertaintyLearn/README.md

 This repository contains the implementation for the models included in the experimental comparison as presented in:

-Learning from Uncertainty: Improving Churning Prediction using Conformal Confidence Intervals Yameng Guo, Seppe vanden Broucke
+Learning from Uncertainty: Improving Churning Prediction using Conformal Confidence Intervals

 ## Data set